 If a flock of chickens perish due to disease/suspected disease, the homeowner shall immediately notify the Burlington Co.
 Health Dept.

 No person shall throw, drop, discard or otherwise place litter of any nature upon any public or private property, other than in a litter receptacle.
 It is unlawful to discard or dump along any street or road, on or off any right-of-way, any litter, household or commercial waste, rubbish, refuse, junk, vehicle or vehicle parts, without written consent of the property owner.
 The owner or person in control of any private property shall at all times maintain the premises free of litter, except for storage in authorized litter receptacles.

-Chapter 129 “Streets and Sidewalks”
+“Streets and Sidewalks” - AC Chapter 129

-No person shall tear up, open, dig, or excavate any street, highway, road or public place or right-of-way or disturb any pavement, curbing, guttering without having obtained a permit from the Clerk's Office.
+Sidewalks must be maintained by the property owner at all times, and should present tripping or fall hazards.
+Additionally, no person shall tear up, open, dig, or excavate any street, highway, road or public place or right-of-way or disturb any pavement, curbing, guttering without having obtained a permit from the Clerk's Office.
 Click here for the application.

 The owners, occupants, or tenants of premises abutting any street shall remove all snow and ice from sidewalks within 24 hours after the snow and/or ice accumulation ceases.

 Ordinance 2014-14 established Chapter 53 of the Medford Township Administrative Code for Properties in foreclosure that are vacant and/or abandoned.
 This Ordinance is consistent with NJ Public Law Chapter 35, also adopted in 2014.

 All creditors must register said properties with the Township and also must secure and maintain the property.
 Ordinance 2014-14 can be found HERE; and the Registration Form may be found HERE.